Recovery Services vaults overview

 This article describes the features of a Recovery Services vault.
-A Recovery Services vault is an online storage entity in Azure that houses data.
+A Recovery Services vault is a storage entity in Azure that houses data.
 The data is typically copies of data, or configuration information for virtual machines (VMs), workloads, servers, or workstations.
 You can use Recovery Services vaults to hold backup data for various Azure services such as IaaS VMs (Linux or Windows) and Azure SQL databases.
 Recovery Services vaults support System Center DPM, Windows Server, Azure Backup Server, and more.
 Recovery Services vaults make it easy to organize your backup data, while minimizing management overhead.
 Recovery Services vaults are based on the Azure Resource Manager model of Azure, which provides features such as:

 Enhanced capabilities to help secure backup data: With Recovery Services vaults, Azure Backup provides security capabilities to protect cloud backups.
 The security features ensure you can secure your backups, and safely recover data, even if production and backup servers are compromised.
 Learn more

 Azure role-based access control (Azure RBAC): Azure RBAC provides fine-grained access management control in Azure.
 Azure provides various built-in roles, and Azure Backup has three built-in roles to manage recovery points.
 Recovery Services vaults are compatible with Azure RBAC, which restricts backup and restore access to the defined set of user roles.
 Learn more

 Soft Delete: With soft delete, even if a malicious actor deletes a backup (or backup data is accidentally deleted), the backup data is retained for 14 additional days, allowing the recovery of that backup item with no data loss.
 The additional 14 days of retention for backup data in the "soft delete" state don't incur any cost to you.
 Learn more.